Podcast: Play in new window | Download

 Welcome back to our two-part series on pay-per-click with our guest, Lillie Beiting of CribMaster; a branch of Stanley Black & Decker.
-In Part One, we went over a bird’s-eye view of what is going on in PPC.
+In Part One, we went over a bird’s-eye view of what PPC is, and what’s going on in that field.
 Today, we’re going to further investigate some best practices to consider if you’re going to implement a PPC campaign.

-There are key three steps to boosting your PPC.
+There are key three steps to boost PPC for your company.

 - Identify your marketing goals.